Web Content Contributor, Message Board Administrator, Distance Showcase Director, Social Media Liazon

-Drake took over as the main man in charge of Indiana Runner in May of 2011.
-His duties include being head of marketing, article/news coordinator, website designer as well a message board administrator.
-Prior to the new position, Drake specialized in the Carmel Semi-State Rankings.
-He currently runs for the post collegiate middle distance group, the Wright Distance Project, and is also an assistant coach at Zionsville High School.
+Drake took over as the main man in charge of Indiana Runner in May of 2011 before entering into a partnership with the other three owners in July of 2015.
+Prior to the new position, Drake specialized in the Carmel Semi-State Rankings from the mid-2000’s through 2011.
+In his spare time, he is an assistant cross country coach and the sprint/jumps/hurdles coach at Zionsville High School.
+He is also USATF Level 1 Certified.

 Drake attended LaPorte High School from 2002-2005.
 While there, he was a state qualifier in the 300 hurdles and Long Jump.
 He competed collegiately at Indiana State University and Vincennes University for where he was a 2 time All-American in the decathlon and 4×4.